Las Chicas del Cable – Cable Girls

-Cloche hats, colorful flapper frocks and bobbed hair.
-What’s not to enjoy about the new Netflix produced series Cable Girls or Las Chicas del Cable– the frivolous title aside.
-Drawing some inspiration from recent films like The Changeling and the 2013 film adaptation of The Great Gatsby, there is a feeling of the story having a present day relevance thanks to a modern music soundtrack which has a distinctly feminine edge, which initially jarred on me, but as each episode has continued, actually enhances the lives of these young women, living in a world dominated completely by Men.
+Drawing some inspiration from recent films like The Changeling and the 2013 film adaptation of The Great Gatsby, there is a feeling of the story having a present day relevance thanks to a modern music soundtrack.
+It has a distinctly feminine edge.

-That being said, a few 1920s ditties by Louis Armstrong would not go amiss.
-Set in 1928, could we not have at least one play of my darling Annette Hanshaw‘s “I can’t give you anything but love?”.
-Ah well !
+That being said, a few 1920’s ditties by Louis Armstrong would not go amiss.
+Set in 1928, could we not have at least one play of my darling Annette Hanshaw‘s “I can’t give you anything but love?”

 A regular highlight is the eye catching opening graphics of Cable Girls and haunting theme song Salt by Brenna Miles.